-Prints for Refugees is the synthesis of a wonderful collaboration between the photographic community and Doctors of the World.
-All of these prints have been generously donated by the photographers and available at a much lower price than they would normally sell their work.
+Prints for Refugees is a collaboration between the photographic community and the humanitarian organisation Doctors of the World.
+All of these prints have been generously donated by photographers and available at a much lower price than they would normally sell their work.
 When you buy a print, the money goes directly to Doctors of the World.

 Like so many others, the struggles of the refugees in Calais and those attempting to travel to Europe affected me deeply and so I wanted to try to do something about it.
 I suspected that many of my fellow photographers would feel the same and so I reached out with a simple idea to try to help.

 The idea was to set up an online print sale with all the money raised being donated to a charity to help the refugees.
 Photographers would donate prints, you would buy them and all the money would go to helping the refugees.
 Simple.